LukasBommes/mvmed-tracker/README.md

 #### Changing the Object Detector

-The tracker is compatible with all objects detector provided in the Tensorflow [Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection).
+The tracker is compatible with all objects detector provided in the [Object Detection API for Tensorflow 1](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf1_detection_zoo.md).
 Just download the detector you want to use from the model zoo provided in the TF repository and place it anywhere.
 Update the `detector_path` in the `track.py` script to point to the frozen inference graph file `*.pb` of the downloaded detector.

 ## Citation